tacoinfra/kiln/README.md

 # Overview

 [Obsidian Systems’](https://obsidian.systems/) Monitoring Software, Kiln, provides individuals running Tezos nodes and bakers with a locally hosted graphical interface enabling easy and effective monitoring.
 The dashboard displays a tile with relevant information for all nodes and bakers it is monitoring and it alerts the user of any issues that may be encountered.
+Kiln can also run a Tezos node.

 Kiln alerts users within the GUI if a Monitored Node: